Kobedi/shippingservice/README.md

 ## New Shipping Service

-This is a project struture for the shipping service that will house integrates with the other speedorder microservice to make shipping the customer order to the destination address.
+This is a project structure for the shipping service that will house integrates with the other speedorder microservice to make shipping the customer order to the destination address.